-Here’s what you should include on your moving abroad checklist.
+Here’s what you should include on your moving to Germany checklist

-If you’ve arrived in your country of choice and you have a job already, firstly, congratulations, this is a great step!
+If you’ve arrived in Germany and you have a job already, firstly, congratulations, this is a great step!
 Secondly, have a think about the following:

 - Get a final salary number from HR, find out what the deductions will be so you have a final number to budget with